 This lightly sweetened homemade whipped cream recipe pairs recipe well with any number of desserts.
 Here are a few of our favorites:

 - Strawberry Vanilla Shortcakes: When strawberry season is on, there’s not much better than strawberry shortcakes!
 Our shortcakes are made with Greek yogurt to keep them moist and topped with crunchy turbinado sugar.
-Dollop with this homemade whipped cream recipe and it’s a treat that you’ll never tire of.

 - Easy Bananas Foster: Instead of serving with ice cream, throw a dollop of whipped cream onto our bananas foster recipe!
 It’s the perfect light counterpoint to the caramel rum sauce.

-- Simple Apple Crisp in a Jar: Of course, what’s better than apple crisp with a dollop of whipped cream?
+- Simple Apple Crisp in a Jar: Of course, what’s better than apple crisp with a dollop of fluffy whipped cream?

 Looking for more gluten-free desserts?